-Wilson & Madeline purchased the store, house, and 465 acres of land from his parents in 1958.
-After Flora (1968) and Hansford (1969) died, the store was closed until 1973, when their son Charles convinced Wilson & Madeline to let him remodel the store and build the campground, lake, and trout pond operation.
-Their daughter Patty moved from Buena Vista to Montebello to help with remodeling and running the general store.
+In 1958 while still in the Carolinas, Wilson and Madeline decided to purchase the store and land from his parents Hansford and Flora, both who later passed away in the late 1960's.
+The store was then shut down and remained closed until 1973, when Wilson's son Charles convinced Wilson and Madeline to let him remodel the store and build the campground, lake, and trout pond.
+Wilson's daughter Patty moved from Buena Vista to Montebello to help with remodeling and running the general store.

 Wilson retired from the Blue Ridge Parkway Service in 1976.
-He & Madeline moved back to Montebello and operated the store as the third generation.
-Charles moved from Montebello back to Lynchburg and went to work for Wiley & Wilson and The City of Lynchburg.
-His sister Patty stayed in Montebello and married Felton Hendrix in 1975.
-Patty & Felton helped Wilson & Madeline expand the store and operate the campground for over 20 years.
-Patty remained in the Montebello community after Felton’s death, volunteering for the Fire Department and Rescue Squad, helping take care of Madeline, and working with the mountain people who needed assistance.
-When Wilson’s health deteriorated, Charles and his wife Vicki purchased the business in 1992 and they ran it as the fourth generation.
-Wilson Grant died in 1998 and Madeline Grant continued working in the business and as a Good Will Ambassador for the Montebello Community for many years until her death in December 2019.
+He and Madeline moved back to Montebello and operated the store as the Third Generation.
+Their son Charles moved from Montebello back to Lynchburg, and their daughter Patty stayed in Montebello and married Felton Hendrix in 1975.

+Still in Lynchburg, Charles met and married Vicki Moore in 1989.
+When Wilson’s health deteriorated, Charles and Vicki purchased the business and land in 1992 and ran the business as the Fourth Generation.
+Vicki added gifts, clothing, and a variety of new merchandise to the items already offered at the store.
+When Wilson died in 1998, Madeline continued working in the business and served as a Goodwill Ambassador for the Montebello Community for many years until her death in December 2019.

 More cabins were added in 2015 and additional improvements were made in the campground.
+The store now has a wide variety of merchandise and supplies, a new POS system, a new website, and online reservations system for camping and cabins.
 The store is a nice blend of old and new and Montebello has been richer for having five generations of the family to live and serve in Nelson County.